1123581321345589144233377610/Racing-Simulator/README.md

 Air vehicles move continuously.
 Since they can fly around obstacles, each air vehicle has its own distance reduction factor: that is, for each air vehicle, the distance to be traveled is reduced.
 The distance reduction factor can depend on the distance.

 ##### Example
-If an air vehicle has a distance reduction factor
+If the air vehicle has a distance reduction factor of 5%, then instead of a distance of 1000 km, it needs to travel a distance of 1000 * 0.95 = 950 km.

 ### Screenshots